 The Preliminary Count and the Final Count of Population which were tabulated using the census summary sheets and the census questionnaires respectively have already been published.
-Other tabulations except for Tabulation of Internal migration were or are to be carried out by means of the electronic data processing systems combined with the optical mark readers which directly read the contents of individual enumeration cards.
+Other tabulations are to be carried out by means of the electronic data ' processing systems combined with the optical mark readers which directly read the contents of individual enumeration cards.

-The Basic Tabulation and the Tabulation on Commuting Population were mostly based on the complete count of questionnaires (excluding some parts which were made by sampling), while the One-Percent Sample Tabulation, the Twenty-Percent Sample Tabulation and Tabulation on Internal Migration were or are to be done on the basis of questionnaires sampled by the Bureau.
+The Basic Tabulation and the Tabulation on Commuting Population are mostly based on the complete count of questionnaires (excluding some parts which made by sampling), while the One-Percent Sample Tabulation, the Twenty-Percent Sample Tabulation and Tabulation on Internal Migration are planned to be done on the basis of sample questionnaires.

 (1) Preliminary Count of Population

-As the first report of the census results, the preliminary count of population by sex and of households for Japan, prefectures, municipalities (i.e., shi, ku, machi and mura) was officially released on December 2, 1970 and a report Preliminary Count of Population was published on December 15, 1970.
-This preliminary count was based on the entries of the summary sheets which were prepared by the prefectural and the municipal governments to ascertain the number of population and households that were enumerated in the respective jurisdictions.
+As the first report of the census result, the preliminary count of population by sex and of households for Okinawa, municipalities (i.e., shi, machi and mura) was officially released on November 30, 1970, and a report Preliminary Count of Population was published on December 16, 1970.
+This preliminary count was based on the entries in the summary sheets which were prepared by the prefectural and the municipal governments to ascertain the number of population and households that were enumerated in the respective jurisdiction.